 Maps an unlimited namespace onto that register set of the target machine.

 - Reg. to Reg.
 Model: Maps virtual registers to physical registers but spills excess amount to memory.

 - Mem. to Mem.
-Model: Maps some subset of the memory location to a set of names that models physical register set.
+Model: Maps some subset of the memory location to a set of names that models the physical register set.

 Allocation ensures that code will fit the target machine’s reg. set at each instruction.

 Maps an allocated name set to the physical register set of the target machine.